International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 #### Notes

 - A contract negotiation may be terminated for a variety of reasons, for example, an unrecoverable error was encountered or one of the parties no longer wishes to continue.
+A
-A connector's operator may remove terminated contract negotiation resources after it has reached the terminated state.
+  [Connector's](../model/terminology.md#connector--data-service-) operator may remove terminated contract negotiation resources after it has reached the terminated state.

 - If an error is received in response to a `ContractNegotiationTerminationMessage`, the sending party may choose to ignore the error.